dmrokan/gsl4godot_gsl/doc/filter.rst

    This function initializes a workspace for standard median filtering using a symmetric centered moving window of size :data:`K`.
 Here, :math:`H = K / 2`.
 If :math:`K` is even, it is rounded up to the next odd integer to ensure a symmetric window.
-The size of the workspace is :math:`O(3K)`.
+The size of the workspace is :math:`O(7K)`.

 .. function:: void gsl_filter_median_free(gsl_filter_median_workspace * w)

    This function frees the memory associated with :data:`w`.

-.. function:: int gsl_filter_median(const gsl_vector * x, gsl_vector * y, gsl_filter_median_workspace * w)
+.. function:: int gsl_filter_median(const gsl_filter_end_t endtype, const gsl_vector * x, gsl_vector * y, gsl_filter_median_workspace * w)

    This function applies a standard median filter to the input :data:`x`, storing the output in :data:`y`.
+   The parameter :data:`endtype` specifies how the signal end points are handled.
 It is allowed to have :data:`x` = :data:`y` for an in-place filter.

 Recursive Median Filter
 -----------------------

-The recursive median filter (RMF) is a modification of the SMF to include previous filter outputs in the window before computing the median.
+The *recursive median filter* (RMF) is a modification of the SMF to include previous filter outputs in the window before computing the median.
 The filter's response is

 .. math:: y_i = \textrm{median} \left( y_{i-H}, \dots, y_{i-1}, x_i, x_{i+1}, \dots, x_{i+H} \right)